Don’t Use Your Passport for ID in NZ: There’s a Much Better Way!

 Don’t leave valuables on display when you park your car, this attracts thieves and passports are especially valuable to thieves.

-Get an 18+ Card!
-More details below!
+Get a Kiwi Access Card!
+More details below.

 The number one rule: don’t carry your passport around!